 Are you a senior or junior?

 You still have plenty of time to create a successful graduate school application!
 The timeline provided below is solely a suggestion, please adapt this information to suit your personal needs.
 And keep in mind, you may decide that you would like to take a year, or a few, between your undergraduate and graduate studies.
 This is not at all uncommon: many students decide to gain more experience, travel the world or work before entering graduate school.
 If you decide to do this, make sure you prepare as much as possible before leaving campus (letters of recommendations, GRE, etc).

 Freshman and Sophomore Years

-- Decide if graduate school is for you: the Sanger Learning & Career Center (CEC) will help you decide if it's the right decision.
+- Decide if graduate school is for you: the Vick Center for Strategic Advising & Career Counseling will help you decide if it's the right decision.

 - Consider what you would like to study: define your research and scholarly interests.

 - Take courses that can help prepare you for graduate school: find out what courses are required of graduate programs and which of your undergraduate courses can fulfill the requirement (i.e., economics doctorate programs require math courses above and beyond that required of undergrads, so take more math classes).

 - Participate in student organizations, community service, internships and research projects to develop skills, experience and knowledge.